-The Eating Culture in United States
+The Eating Culture in the United States

 Americans have educated their palates to enjoy ethnic foods from around the world while the rest of the world has begun to adopt our penchant for beef, and large amounts of animal flesh into their collective diet.
-This cultural exchange has brought about a wholesale destruction of virgin forests to accommodate this expensive livestock.
+This cultural exchange has brought about the wholesale destruction of virgin forests to accommodate this expensive livestock.

-The factory farming of animals for human consumption is devastating our water supplies.
-Their operations consume millions of gallons daily with a toxic runoff from manure nitrates that has created a human water supply so contaminated that increasingly more chemicals are needed to make it drinkable.
+The factory farming of animals for human consumption is devastating for our water supplies.
+Their operations consume millions of gallons daily with toxic runoff from manure nitrates that have created a human water supply so contaminated that increasingly more chemicals are needed to make it drinkable.

 Reduce Food and Resources Wastage

 Beef cattle alone consume 5 times as much grain as could be fed to human beings with more than 75% of all farmland dedicated to growing crops to feed the beasts that feed us.
-It is a cycle of waste, ugliness, brutality, gore and disgust.
+It is a cycle of waste, ugliness, brutality, gore, and disgust.
 To find out more about this serious problem, click on the links below.

 Eating a vegan diet, rich in organic super nutrients not only improves and maintains health, but the positive effect of these personal choices reverberate through our world in so many good ways.
 The world economy is powered by a simple force: that of supply and demand.
 If you demand better things, the force will supply them.

 Nowadays, people are increasingly concerned about what they eat.
 With so many food-related sicknesses these days, you can never be too certain about what you put into your mouth.
 Gone are the days when you could just eat anything.